RaymondNwambuonwo/Typing-Game/README.md

 # About

 A vanilla Javascript typing application where you can assess how fast you can type random statements that appear along with a timer to track how long it takes you to type the statement.
-This application covers using a thrid party API and fetch along with async.
+This application covers using a thrid party API and async.

 ## Technologies Used